 If you are homeless or threatened with homelessness you can apply to any council for assistance.
 However, you should bear in mind that if you do not have a local connection with the council area where you make your application, it may be possible for the council to send you to a different council area later on.
 However, any council that you apply to must accept an application and carry out an assessment before deciding to refer you somewhere else.
 The council can’t send you back to an area where you (or a member of your household) have experienced abuse and is at risk of abuse.

 If the council is refusing to accept your application because it says that you should apply to a different council, get help.

 Councils only have to accept applications from people who are actually homeless, or who are threatened with homelessness within 56 days.

 The council should accept you as under the threat of homelessness if it is likely that you could lose your home within the next 56 days.
 This may, for example, apply if:

-- You are a tenant being evicted from rented accommodation and you have received a valid notice to leave;
+- You are renting your home and have received a valid notice to leave;

 - You are a homeowner threatened with repossession by your mortgage lender;